 My grandmother wrote about one of these mountain outings in 1932 for the Colorado Mountain Club’s journal Trail and Timberline.
 She was named Martha but went by the nickname Brookie since her middle name was Middlebrooke.
 Raised in upstate New York, she met my grandfather on a blind date when she was studying at UC Berkeley and he was at Stanford.

-After they got engaged, she spent the summer of 1932 at age 21 here doing a great deal of hiking and climbing, and she became the first woman on record on July 27, 1932, to summit the 14’er Sneffels, which she and my grandfather and great-uncle ascended from the more challenging north-facing side, covered with snow and ice.
+After they got engaged, she spent the summer of 1932 at age 21 here doing a great deal of hiking and climbing, and she became the first woman on record on July 27, 1932, to summit the 14’er Sneffels via a particularly challenging north-facing line from Blaine Basin, which was covered with snow and ice.

 Then a week or so later in early August 1932, she and the group pictured here spent several days around Ice Lake Basin above Silverton summiting the 13’er U.S Grant Peak, which rises right next to Grant Swamp Pass, and they also climbed nearby Pilot Knob and Vermillion peaks.

 I want to read an excerpt from Brookie Lavender’s article because you all will experience something similar as you make your way to Grant Swamp Pass on Friday, and I think it’s inspiring to imagine the first generation of mountain athletes—including women—doing something similar 90 years ago.